pacs27/aquacrop/README.md

 The node server only will call the python algorith via the console.
 A good approach will be to create a venv inside the python part and uses this python interpreter to run the algorith.

 **PYTHON PART**

+Current:
+* Create a python algorith that saves all the canopy cover in a binary image
+* Create a python algorith that read the binary image and show the canopy cover (Portions also)
+* Create a python algorith that read the binary image and show the canopy cover (Portions also)
+* Read  the binary image and show the canopy cover
+* Update aquacrop based in the binary image
+* Create the interface

-The algorith have to work inside the main server (In the raspberry PI).
+The algorith has to work inside the main server (In the raspberry PI).
 This is the best approach as we will have direct access to all the images.
 * Create a class that read the images and get the canopy cover.
 Also the class should have a canopeo algorith to get the canopy in a specific image portion.
-* Create an algorith that calculate all the canopy cover of all the images and store it in a binary file.
+* Create an algorithm that calculate all the canopy cover of all the images and store it in a binary file.
 After do that it is necessary to create a backup of the images.

 **REACT PART**
 Now we have the algorithm that is working (However I dont have the part that update the algorithm based in the sensor, this will come later)